Xeus-Territory/obsidian_world/content/Tech Second Brain/Cyber & Info Security/Helpful Pages & Articles.md

 ---
 >[!info]
 >This page for purpose share the idea, community, skillset, technical about Cyber Security and Information Security.
 How we can improve the skillset via LAB and CTF contest
 # General

+>[!info]
+>General things will cover a lot of stuff when you want to start with cyber and information security

 - [Youtube - 60 Hacking Commands You NEED to Know](https://www.youtube.com/watch?v=gL4j-a-g9pA&ab_channel=NetworkChuck)
 - [Cybersecurity Conferences](https://infosec-conferences.com/)